SteffenReith/J1Sc/README.md

 * Install a running Scala system and sbt

-* Clone the latest version of Spinal HDL
+* Clone the latest version of Spinal HDL (at least version 1.2.2) (see https://github.com/SpinalHDL/SpinalHDL)
-   (see https://github.com/SpinalHDL/SpinalHDL)

 * Setup Spinal HDL
    (see http://spinalhdl.github.io/SpinalDoc/spinal_getting_started/)

 * Change directory to the new clone of SpinalHDL and run `sbt publish-local` inside

+* Clone J1Sc

 * Change directory to J1Sc